 Some of the standouts from the class of 2016 include:

-Rose Adhiambo: Rose was granted a government scholarship after scoring a composite B on her KCSE.
-She attended one of the most prestigious secondary schools in Kenya after having scored 333 out of 500 on her 8th-grade exam, the Kenya Certificate of Primary Education, a similar test structure to the KCSE but for 8th graders.
+She attended one of the most prestigious secondary schools in Kenya after scoring above average on her 8th-grade exam, the Kenya Certificate of Primary Education, a similar test structure to the KCSE but for 8th graders.
 Rose is finalizing her post-secondary plans.
-Rose is sponsored by Steve and Judy Lewis.
+Steve and Judy Lewis sponsor Rose.

-Francis Githinji: Francis scored a composite C+ on his KCSE and is applying to attend Jomo Kenyatta University to become a veterinarian.
+Francis excelled in KCSE, aiming for Jomo Kenyatta University to pursue veterinary studies after achieving an above-average grade.
 He learned about the field through Bimeda Veterinary Supply Company in Kenya, a close supporter, and friend of the organization.
-Francis is sponsored by Andy and Heidi Walz.
+Andy and Heidi Walz sponsor Francis.